 Reducing your electricity bill is not easy – from checking the best energy efficient appliances to checking different energy plan options.
 But are you aware that the price and demand for electricity vary from day to day and even by the hour?
-Educating yourself with knowledge and options can make a big impact towards saving money on your bills.
+Educating yourself with knowledge and options can make a big impact on saving money on your bills.

-What is off-peak electricity?
+What is the off-peak electricity?

-Off-peak times fall into periods when majority of the households aren’t using as much electricity.
+Off-peak times fall into periods when the majority of the households aren’t using as much electricity.
 Off-peak electricity is charged at a cheaper or discounted price.
 This depends on your provider, location and meter type, configuration.

 Off-peak electricity can also refer to electricity being used by a stand-alone appliance, like an electric hot water system on a dedicated circuit.
 This appliance is metered separately and can be billed on off-peak rates.